gsauthof/utility/README.md

   for this is to use the Jenkins [Cobertura plugin](https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin), generate the coverage report with lcov and convert it with the [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml.git) script.
 The lcov HTML reports can also be included with the Jenkins [HTML publisher plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin)
 - Easiest to integrate with C/C++ builds is the Jenkins [Warnings plugin](https://wiki.jenkins-ci.org/display/JENKINS/Warnings+Plugin) as it natively suports GCC warnings.

+## DCheck

+The dcheck.sh utility runs a program with the supplied arguments inside the [DBX debugger][dbx] with [memory checking mode][dbxcheck] enabled.

+Example:

+    $ dcheck someprog arg1 arg2

+For each memory access issue the problem details and a stacktrace are printed and the execution is resumed.
+After the leak report is printed the DBX is automatically exited.
+The main work does [Ksh][ksh] function that is called by the wrapper (cf. check.dbx).
+Yes, DBX embeds a Ksh 88 compatible interpreter (in contrast to GDB which supports Guile and Python scripting).

+The memory check feature of [Solaris Studio's DBX][ssdbx] detects reads of uninitialized memory and heap based memory issues like buffer overflowing reads and writes (i.e. out-of-bounds writes).
+It also tracks allocations for detecting memory leaks.
+The DBX dynamically install hardware watch points for the access checking.

+On [Solaris][solaris]/[SPARC][sparc] it is a good and relatively widely available alternative to a subset of the functionality of excellent open source tools like [Valgrind (memcheck)][valgrind] or the [Address/Leak Sanitizers][asan] (which aren't available on Solaris/SPARC).

 ## Firefox Addons